yiheng-wang-nv/hil-serl/docs/unitree_sdk2_direct.md

 examples (`examples/low_level/lowlevel_control.py`).
 When you need a Franka-style reset experience, wrap the environment with `UnitreeSafetyWrapper` so every `reset()` performs a go-home, optional settle, and gradual speed unlock before returning control to the agent.
+The wrapper also tracks DDS heartbeats, controller ownership, and motor fault codes; if an anomaly is detected it attempts to release the current mode, return to the safe pose, re-select the control mode, and restart the soft-start sequence before continuing.

 Internally the environment calls: